 It is first imperative to grasp some of the most persistent challenges of Holocaust education.
 Education on the Holocaust is "the historical study of the systematic, bureaucratic, state-sponsored persecution and murder of six million Jews by Nazi Germany and its collaborators".
-106 It is inherently complex, given its emotive resonance among individuals.
+105 It is inherently complex, given its emotive resonance among individuals.

-The idea of 'divisive concepts' 107 in the context of educating about the Holocaust pertains to the intricacies and sensitivities involved when discussing historical events. particularly that involve atrocities and mass human suffering.
-This term highlights the delicate balance teachers must strike when teaching such subjects, especially considering the potential misinterpretation or misrepresentation historical facts that could inadvertently reinforce or endorse prejudiced beliefs.
-For this, attention placed of educators. must training Gretchen Skidmore.
-Director for Education Initiatives in the U.S. Holocaust Memorial Museum, notes how
+The idea of 'divisive concepts' 106 in the context of educating about the Holocaust pertains to the intricacies and sensitivities involved when discussing historical events, particularly those that involve atrocities and mass human suffering.
+This term highlights the delicate balance teachers must strike when teaching such subjects, especially considering the potential misinterpretation or misrepresentation of historical facts that could inadvertently reinforce or endorse prejudiced beliefs.
+For this, attention must be placed on training of educators.
+Gretchen Skidmore, Director for Education Initiatives in the U.S. Holocaust Memorial Museum, notes how